-Here's some information to help you get ready and to know what to expect from your doctor.
+Here's some information to help you get ready for your appointment.

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
+Be aware of pre-appointment restrictions.
+When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.

-- Write down questions to ask your doctor.
+- Questions to ask your doctor.

-For thrombocytosis, some basic questions to ask include:
+For thrombocytosis, questions to ask include:

-- What kinds of tests do I need?
+- What tests do I need?

-- Is my condition temporary or chronic?
+- Is my condition likely temporary or chronic?

 - What treatment do you recommend?

-- What kind of follow-up will I need?
+- What follow-up care will I need?

 - Do I need to restrict my activity?